daveyorke/kubeadm-cluster-debian12/README.md

 - libvirt
 - git

+### Kubernetes Environment
+- kubeadm deployment
+- podman
+- containerd
+- calico networking

 ### Features
-- Kubeadm-deployed kubernetes cluster with a single master node and single/multiple workers
+- Single master node and user-definable count of worker nodes
-- User-definable master and worker CPU and memory
+- User-definable CPU and memory for all nodes
 - Post installation script to join the workers to the cluster (must run manually for the time being)
--

 ### Instructions
 1. Clone this repository into a folder